-This result has not been obtained by chance, it is the consequence of heavy internal expenditure on control of disease and pests, the subsidising of insecticides and the spraying machines provided to farmers and the importing of new varieties of cocoa seedlings which are resistant to the endemic ills which previous cocoa trees had developed.
+This result has not been obtained by chance, it is the consequence of heavy internal expenditure on control of disease and pests, the subsidising of insecticides and the spraying machines provided to farmers and the importing of new varieties of cocoa seedlings which are resistant to the endemic ills which previously cocoa trees had developed.
 By means such as these Africa as a whole greatly increased her cocoa production, while that of Latin America remained stationary.

-What advantage has Nigeria or Ghana gained through this

-stupendous increase in agricultural productivity?
-In 1954/5 when Ghana's production was 210,000 tons, her 1954 earnings from the coccoa crop were $\pounds 85\frac{1}{2}$ million.
-This year (1964/5) with an estimated crop of 590,000 tons, the estimated external earnings will be around $\pounds 77$ million.
-Nigeria has suffered a
+What advantage has Nigeria or Ghana gained through this stupendous increase in agricultural productivity?
+In 1954/5 when Ghana's production was 210,000 tons, her 1954 earnings from the cocoa crop were £85 1/2 million.
+This year (1964/5) with an estimated crop of 590,000 tons, the estimated external earnings will be around £77 million.
+Nigeria has suffered a similar experience.
+In 1954/5 she produced 89,000 tons of beans and received for her crop £39 1/4 million.
+In 1965 it is estimated that Nigeria will produce 310,000 tons and is likely to receive for it around £40 million.
+In other words, Ghana and Nigeria have trebled their production of this particular agricultural product but their gross earnings from it have fallen from £125 million to £117 million.